Maui > Accommodations > Travaasa

 Outside of Hana Town proper, you’ll find some of the best hiking, most dramatic waterfalls, thickest and tallest bamboo forests, and the most beautiful exotic beaches in the world.
 You can find black and red sand beaches nearby as well as Hamoa Beach, which is recognized as one of the top beaches on the planet.
 The Hana area is a treasure.
 Some great ways to explore also include horseback or in a glider (both of which Travaasa can help you with.)
 Learn more about Hana.

 There are 2 ways to get to Travaasa.
 Drive the Road to Hana or Fly.

 ROAD TO HANA – The drive takes around 2 hours from Paia Town, but often takes more like 3 hours because you’ll be stopping at waterfalls and lookouts for photos.

 FLY TO HANA – Beginning October 1st, 2012, Mokulele Airlines is flying round trip flights twice daily to Hana from Kahului.
 This takes 20 minutes, and for a limited time, Travaasa is paying for your tickets if you stay for 3 days or more of the Total Travaasa Package. (contact Travaasa for details.)

-We travel a lot, and in doing so we've beenfortunate enough to stay at many resorts, and this was the first time that we didn't leave the resort.
-That would be a shame if we hadn't been to Hana before, but it's also a testament as to how great the property is and how much is available to do there.
-Hana is a very special place that should be experienced by anyone who loves coming to Maui and by first time visitors that want to experience Real Hawaii.
-Call 1-855-868-7282 for more info.
+We travel a lot, and in doing so we’ve been fortunate enough to stay at many resorts, and this was the first time that we didn’t leave the resort.
+That would be a shame if we hadn’t been to Hana before, but it’s also a testament to how great the property is and how much is available to do there.
+Hana is a very special place that should be experienced by anyone who loves coming to Maui and by first-time visitors that want to experience Real Hawaii.